fsist/future-streams/README.md

 TODOs:

+- Probably make some things in the run.* interfaces private
-- Implement Connector
+- Rewrite README
-- Document!
+- Write all scaladocs
+- Decide on FastFuture vs async/await vs Func
+- Fix all TODO comments
 - Write out exception semantics and make sure they are followed.
-Also, DownstreamFailedException seems superfluous?
+- Address cancellation (at least in docs)
-- Write test
+- Write tests
 - More combinators
-- ReactiveStreams converters
-- ReactiveStreams TCK
-- .onError, .onComplete combinators
 - AsyncBuffer
-- Connecting builders
+- Support `take` somehow.
+Maybe we can emit an EOF to downstream, and then not return from onNext until the stream is completed.
+Or maybe we should really throw a DownstreamDeclaredEOF subscription to upstream - but then would upstream user code need to have a chance to do something about it, as with onError?
+- Cleanup project structure: remove macros & bytestreams modules, remove dep on RS + TCK (no time to implement it)
+- Copy to main project (presumably in a different namespace like streams2 for the duration of the migration)
+- Note that we DO NOT support reuse of stream component models; currently such reuse will always fail because the node cannot be disconnected from all the nodes it was already connected to in the old graph.

+  Also, many standard combinators are currently stateful.
+For instance Sink.collect creates a single builder to collect the data, which would be reused if the component or whole graph was re-run.
+It currently has no choice: SimpleOutput takes a StreamConsumer implementation, not a creator-of-a-consumer as would be the case in akka-streams.

 # future-streams